-The Sustainable City Advisory Committee, at its meeting held on 2017 June 07, received and adopted the City's Annual Drinking Water Quality Monitoring Report for 2016 (provided under separate cover).
-The full report will be available on the City's website at https://www.burnaby.ca/City-Services/Water---Sewers/Drinking-Water.html by June 30.
-It provides an overview of the regulatory context, outlines the drinking water quality program undertaken by staff in 2016 and includes associated sample results to provide evidence of potability and compliance with the B.C.
+The Sustainable City Advisory Committee, at its meeting held on 2018 June 12, received and adopted the attached report the City's Annual Drinking Water Quality Monitoring Report for 2017 (provided under separate cover).
+The report provides an overview of the regulatory context, outlines the drinking water quality program undertaken by staff and includes associated sample results to provide evidence of potability and compliance with the B.C.
 Drinking Water Protection Regulation.